 Archivists come in many different shapes, colors and creeds.
 Pictured here are five pioneering ladies who worked at The Randolph Branch in the Memphis Public Library System and were trailblazers in securing important documents and public records for the City Of Memphis.
 (L-R) Mrs. Sharpe, Mrs. Goldsen, Mrs. Doretha Rauls, Mrs. Grant and Mrs. Wade.

 Have you noticed how nowadays some folks seem to align themselves with their new self-appointed title of being, 'an archivist.'
 It's like they just woke-up and decided it was fitting for them.
 Huh!
 I'm sorry to say but we're not buying-in to your terminology.
 It sounds to me like someone's inflated ego has a distorted view of the official definition of this noble profession.
 No offense Mr. hobbyist but nice try.
 Drawing a parallel between a collector of relics and a career profession is a bit of a stretch.
 Significantly, people don't just suddenly anointed themselves with the unearned title such as being a chemist, a biologist, veterinarian, or as the case here, being an actual archivist.
 Those professions are very specific career distinctions and vocations that are earned through either an educational degrees or dedicated career assignments.
 What I'm saying here is the actual meaning of this dignified profession has suddenly taken on a new definition by people on Facebook who are trying to attach this definition to their namesake.
 This has become like a fad on social media by people overstating their glorified hobbies such as collecting the likes of old concert posters, ticket stubs, t-shirts, photos and backstage passes.
 As impressive as anyone's assortment of collectables might be, or might not be, titles of that prominence are not self-imposed by the collector.
-Truth is, they are earned by recognition from one's peers.
+Truth is, they are earned and distinguished in time by recognition from one's peers.

 .
 Got track record?